5/3/2023

 Carl Ragnestam

-But for you to take on or win new projects within, I guess, the consumer related area in a period of weakening consumer, maybe globally, is it a lot of projects out there or is it a bit of a struggle compared when you choose to take on heat to the back with that?
-I guess it was a better situation to sort of win the project.
+But for you to take on or win new projects within I guess the consumer related area in a period of a weakening consumer maybe globally is it a lot of projects out there or is it a bit of a struggle compared when you when you chose to take on heated tobacco instead, I guess it was a better situation to sort of win the project.

 speaker